mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div>
 </div>

-If you are very astute you would have noticed that copying and pasting this block header into the *SHA256* hash forms at the start of this article gives a different result to the *SHA256* hashes here.
+If you are very astute, you would have noticed that copying and pasting this block header into the *SHA256* hash forms at the start of this article gives a different result to the *SHA256* hashes here.
 This is because these hashes are implemented upon the pre-image as a hexadecimal number, whereas the hashes